compatible_setVar

 plain-language theorem explainer

-Updating a partial assignment by fixing one variable to its value under a compatible total assignment preserves compatibility.
-Researchers proving soundness of backpropagation steps in SAT solvers augmented with XOR constraints cite this preservation property.
-The argument splits on whether the queried variable matches the updated one and reduces directly via the setVar_same and setVar_ne lemmas.
+Updating a partial assignment by fixing one variable to its value under a total assignment preserves compatibility between the partial and total assignments.
+Backpropagation soundness proofs in SAT solvers cite this result when showing that propagation steps maintain agreement with models.
+The proof uses case distinction on the variable being updated and applies the setVar_same and setVar_ne lemmas to reduce to the original compatibility assumption.

 Claim.
-Let $n$ be a natural number, let $a$ be a total assignment (a function from variables to Booleans), and let $v$ be a variable.
-If a partial assignment $σ$ (a function from variables to optional Booleans) is compatible with $a$, then the partial assignment obtained by setting the entry for $v$ to $a(v)$ remains compatible with $a$.
+If a partial assignment $σ$ over $n$ variables is compatible with a total assignment $a$, then for any variable $v$ the updated partial assignment obtained by setting the entry for $v$ to $a(v)$ remains compatible with $a$.

 background

-A PartialAssignment n is a map from each variable to either none (undetermined) or some Boolean value.
-Compatibility of $σ$ with a total assignment $a$ holds precisely when, for every variable, either $σ$ has not yet determined a value or the determined value equals $a$ at that variable.
-The setVar operation replaces the entry for a chosen variable with a fixed Boolean while leaving all other entries unchanged.
+A PartialAssignment n is a map from variables (Fin n) to Option Bool, with none marking an undetermined entry and some b marking a fixed Boolean value.
+Compatibility of σ with a total assignment a (Fin n → Bool) means that for every variable the partial entry is either none or exactly matches a at that variable.
+The setVar operation replaces the entry at a chosen variable v with a supplied Boolean while leaving all other entries unchanged.

 proof idea